actuator/cve/README.md

   - **Description**: Adtran 834-5 11.1.0.101-202106231430 devices allow OS Command Injection via shell metacharacters to the Ping or Traceroute utility.

 ## Default Credentials / Cryptographic Attacks
+- **CVE-2025-43980**
+  - **Description**: An issue was discovered on FIRSTNUM JC21A-04 devices through 2.01ME/FN.
+They enable the SSH service by default with the credentialsn of root/admin.
+The GUI doesn't offer a way to disable the account.

 - **CVE-2024-53941**
   - **Description**: An issue was discovered in Victure RX1800 WiFi 6 Router (software EN_V1.0.0_r12_110933, hardware 1.0) devices.
 A remote attacker (in proximity to a Wi-Fi network) can derive the default Wi-Fi PSK value via the last 4 octets of the BSSID.